Andrew565/hafcaf/README.md

 Before I continue, `hafcaf` is heavily inspired by [this article by Heydon Pickering](https://www.smashingmagazine.com/2015/12/reimagining-single-page-applications-progressive-enhancement/).

+If you like what I'm doing, would you consider [buying me a ko-fi](https://ko-fi.com/C0C6ZHE7)?
+Thanks!

 - [Introduction](#introduction)

 - [How the Magic Happens](#how-the-magic-happens)